6 dashboards I use daily - with live links

 Dashboard #2: Sales

 Sales at Klipfolio are all inbound, low asp, mostly credit card based and occurring 24X7.
-Given that, our operational dashboards monitor daily targets (as well as monthly totals) and if we are off track, all hands are on deck to understand and fix any problems.
+Given that, our sales dashboards monitor daily targets (as well as monthly totals) and if we are off track, all hands are on deck to understand and fix any problems.
+By the way, we use Salesforce data in our dashboards.

 Click below to see the two sales dashboards we rotate on our wall boards: